How to Choose a Figure Display Cabinet for Dust Protection and Visibility

 Shelf adjustability is a collector feature, not a bonus feature

 Fixed shelves are one of the easiest ways to overpay for a cabinet that limits display flexibility.
 Figure collections change.
 You may start with prize figures, then add 1/7 scales, wider bases, or tall effect-heavy pieces.
+For shoppers exploring this further, see 1/7 scale figures.
 A cabinet with adjustable shelf positions lets you rebuild around the collection instead of around the furniture.

 That matters even more if you are still planning ideal shelf dimensions.
 Before buying extra-deep furniture, compare your figure footprints and base sizes with How Deep Should a Shelf Be for Anime Figures?
 A Size Planning Guide